|Nutrition Facts (per serving)|

 Pears, like many other fruits, partner well with salty prosciutto.
 Broiling the wrapped pear wedges crisps the prosciutto and softens the pears just slightly.
 While you don't have to use a high-end, expensive balsamico, avoid the cheap supermarket varieties and splurge on a brand that's aged (you can tell by how thick it is).

-- 1 to 2 thin slices prosciutto (Parma, or use Spanish jamon serrano)
+1 to 2 thin slices prosciutto, or jamon serrano

-- Optional: 1 teaspoon balsamic vinegar (aged, if you aren't using the Candied Balsamic Drizzle)
+1 teaspoon balsamic vinegar (aged, if you aren't using the candied balsamic drizzle)

 Peel and core the pear.
 Cut it into 6 to 8 wedges (depending on the size of the pear).
 Cut the prosciutto into strips (enough that you have 1 strip per pear wedge), and wrap each piece of pear with a strip of prosciutto.
 Place on a small rack over a sheet pan.

 Heat the broiler in your oven and place the rack close to the element.
 Broil the pears for 2 to 4 minutes, until the prosciutto is beginning to crisp up.
 Turn the pear wedges over and broil the other side for another couple of minutes.